amogalla/amogalla.github.io/CustomWidget.md

 To build Kotlin/Native, see [kotlin-native/README.md](kotlin-native/README.md#building-from-source).

-### Building for different versions of IntelliJ IDEA and Android Studio

-Kotlin plugin is intended to work with several recent versions of IntelliJ IDEA and Android Studio.
-Each platform is allowed to have a different set of features and might provide a slightly different API.
-Instead of using several parallel Git branches, the project stores everything in a single branch, but files may have counterparts with version extensions (\*.as32, \*.172, \*.181).
-The primary file is expected to be replaced with its counterpart when targeting a non-default platform.

-A More detailed description of this scheme can be found at https://github.com/JetBrains/bunches/blob/master/ReadMe.md.

-Usually, there's no need to care about multiple platforms as all features are enabled everywhere by default.
-Additional counterparts should be created if there's an expected difference in behavior or an incompatible API usage is required **and** there's no reasonable workaround to save source compatibility.
-Kotlin plugin contains a pre-commit check that shows a warning if a file has been updated without its counterparts.

 Development for some particular platform is possible after 'switching' that can be done with the [Bunch Tool](https://github.com/JetBrains/bunches/releases) from the command line.